glederrey/ratebeer_crawler/README.md

 9. **Crawl** all the users
 10. **Parse** all the users to get some information and update the CSV (*users.csv*)

-## Dates and Time when the data were crawled
+## Dates of crawling

-Everything has been crawled at the same time.
-It started the 21st of July at XX and it lasted for XX hours.
+The places, the breweries and the beers have been scraped between the 25th of July and the 1st of August 2017.
+The users have been scraped between the 2nd and the 3rd of August 2017.

 ## Required packages